How does Geo-targeting Work?

 The first thing to do is figure out which ISPs own what IP ranges.
 This is public information, used so that an IP isn’t shared among many users across different ISPs.
 And since ISPs tend to serve a particular region, usually a country can be assigned to the user with this information alone.

-Now, to figure out state and postal code involves a more complex process.
+Now, figuring out state and postal codes involves a more complex process.
 At the core though, the geolocation services build up a network of servers from which they can send out pings, or connection requests, and known physical locations of public entities like universities and government office IPs.
 Eventually, with enough data, the geolocation company has the capability to triangulate any IP on the web.